-Like your checked luggage, carry-ons should have two luggage tags. - The tag on the outside of your bag should have your full name, flight information, and cell phone number. - The tag on the inside of your bag duplicates the information you placed in your checked luggage.
+Like your checked luggage, carry-ons should have two luggage tags.
+The tag on the outside of your bag should have your full name, flight information, and cell phone number.
+The tag on the inside of your bag should duplicate the information you placed in your checked luggage.

 Keep in mind that a carry-on bag may become a checked bag at the gate if storage compartments become full before you board the plane.
 If traveling with a group, consider having everyone in your travel party use identical tags for all carry-on luggage.
 This way, anyone from your group who sees a bag without its owner will know it belongs to your party.